-Trump high court nominee on track with Senate hearing in last day
+Trump high court nominee on track with Senate hearing wrapping up

 “We gave him the highest rating possible,” said Paul Moxley, head of the ABA’s Standing Committee on the Federal Judiciary.

+Trump picked Kavanaugh, 53, to replace Justice Anthony Kennedy, who announced his retirement in June.
 After the Judiciary Committee votes on the nomination in the coming weeks, a final Senate vote is expected later in the month.
-Barring unforeseen developments, Kavanaugh could join the eight other justices on the bench around the time of the Oct.
-1 start of the Supreme Court’s new term.

-Trump picked Kavanaugh, 53, to replace Justice Anthony Kennedy, who announced his retirement in June.
-Kavanaugh is likely to push the conservative-leaning court further to the right, if confirmed.

 During his grueling testimony, Kavanaugh maintained a genial demeanor, blunting some of the most aggressive questioning from Democrats seeking to unsettle him.
 He trod a careful line when it came to Trump.
 He refused to be drawn into political controversies and avoided comment on matters such as whether a president can pardon himself or must respond to a subpoena or whether he would recuse himself from cases involving Trump.

+Democrats continued to paint Kavanaugh as a threat to abortion rights.
+Under questioning by Democratic Senator Kamala Harris, New York University School of Law professor Melissa Murray said that even if he does not back overturning Roe, if Kavanaugh joins fellow conservatives on the high court in upholding a succession of restrictive state laws it could mean “death by a thousand cuts” to a woman’s right to an abortion.

-In refusing to engage on Trump, Kavanaugh declined even to condemn the president’s persistent criticisms of the federal judiciary.
+In refusing to engage on Trump, Kavanaugh declined even to condemn the president’s persistent criticism of the federal judiciary.

 The president’s first appointee to the high court, Neil Gorsuch, last year told senators Trump’s remarks on the judiciary were “disheartening” and “demoralizing.”
 The Washington Post reported in December that Gorsuch’s comments had angered Trump and that he had privately considered yanking the nomination.